infinitered/thesis-rails/README.md

 ## What Thesis Isn't

-You can't have it all or it becomes the same as the other bloated content management systems out there.
-This is a list of what it's not and what it's not ever likely to be.
+You can't have it all.
+Thesis isn't the same as other -bloated- full-functioned content management systems out there.
+This is a list of what it's not now and not likely to be in the future.

-We reserve the right to change our mind, however, especially with well planned and written pull requests to help prod us in the right direction. :-)
+*We reserve the right to change our mind, however, especially with well planned and written pull requests to help prod us in the right direction. :-)*

 1. A WordPress Replacement
 2. A full featured CMS